bethany-j-allen/sampling_bias_workshop/README.md

-# Sampling Bias workshop
+# Sampling Bias in the Fossil Record
-A workshop on sampling bias in the fossil record for the Progressive Palaeontology 2020 conference.
+A workshop developed for Progressive Palaeontology 2020.

 # Authors
 Bethany Allen, Alex Dunhill and Graeme Lloyd